 As in any field, digitalisation offers great potential as well as demanding challenges.
 The key to all the new technologies is qualified employees.
-People are at the centre of the digital transformation, because it is about finding or inventing new ways to create value.
+People are at the centre of the digital transformation because it is about finding or inventing new ways to create value.

-Yet the talent crisis is real - many finance organisations do not have the expertise to make the change.
+Yet, the talent crisis is real - many finance organisations do not have the expertise to make the change.
 Training and development can help, but the need to recruit new skills is gaining urgency.
 And it is precisely the talent that will drive digitalisation through innovation and creativity - and the pace is high in this transformation.

-So always be on the lookout for suitable candidates in your company as well as beyond.
+So, be always on the lookout for suitable candidates in your company as well as beyond.